timoa/yubidive/README.md

 Also, make it runs on a free tier environment like Cloudflare Pages, Vercel or Netlify.

 The app is currently based on SvelteKit and TailwindCSS.
+It uses Prisma for database management.
+During the early development, the app will use a SQLite database and I will try to make it works with Cloudflare R2 database later.

 > Note: This project is still in (very) early development.